Reports: Twitter in talks with Musk over bid to buy platform | Business

 The Times, citing people with knowledge of the situation who it did not identify, said the two sides were discussing details including a timeline and fees if an agreement was signed and then fell apart.
 The people said the situation was fluid and fast-moving.

-Before the opening bell Monday, shares of Twitter Inc. rose 5 per cent.
+Before the opening bell Monday, shares of Twitter Inc. rose 5%.
 Twitter had enacted an anti-takeover measure known as a poison pill that could make a takeover attempt prohibitively expensive.
 But the board decided to negotiate after Musk updated his proposal to show he had secured financing, according to The Wall Street Journal, which was first to report the negotiations were underway.

 Last week, he said in documents filed with U.S. securities regulators that the money would come from Morgan Stanley and other banks, some of it secured by his huge stake in the electric car maker.